xshi2/gdlet_event/README.md

     •Global Knowledge Graph
 ## Engineering challenges
 1) Understand Source files Data
+2) how to efficiently store and fast processing the files
-2) Source files schema changes over times each CSV as an Apache Parquet file which makes data processing in Spark faster
+3) Source files schema changes over times
-3) Retrieving the data from the database and show in the google map UI is slow Still investigating
-4) Debuggability
-    Planning using Airflow to help with debuggability and store error logs on s3 for each process
+4) Debuggability, using Airflow to help with debuggability

 ## Trade-offs